-Philip Seymour Hoffman, dead at 46 of an apparent heroin overdose, was widely considered one of the best actors of the modern era.
+Philip Seymour Hoffman, who died exactly one year ago, at age 46 of an apparent heroin overdose, was widely considered one of the best actors of the modern era.
 With a long resume of theatrical productions, films and awards, including a best actor Oscar, this was an actor whose future didn't seem merely promising, it seemed guaranteed.
 We’ve now lost countless astounding performances that Hoffman surely would have given, but here are a few that he left for all time.

 "Happiness" (1998).
 Todd Solondz's taboo-breaking comedy offered Hoffman one of his most memorable roles, as Allen, a phone-sex fiend who crank calls his victims.
 Somehow, Hoffman made this pathetic, cowardly pervert rather likable, even when muttering obscenities to random women.
 When he finds one who likes it, you kind of hope it’ll work out.

 "The Talented Mr. Ripley" (1999).
 In Anthony Minghella’s glossy, creepy drama, fake playboy Tom Ripley (Matt Damon) finds his cover blown by a sneering acquaintance, Freddie Miles (Hoffman).
 Their cat-and-mouse dialogue, and Hoffman’s deeply contemptuous tone -- “You’re a quick study, aren’t you?” -- make this scene almost unbearably tense.